hmrc/upload-documents-frontend/README.md

 ### Tasks

-1. implement a backchannel connector to the UDF calling [`https://upload-documents-frontend.public.mdtp/internal/initialize`](#api-initialize) endpoint and returning link to the upload page,
+1. implement a backchannel connector to the UDF calling [`https://upload-documents-frontend.public.mdtp/internal/initialize`](#api-initialize) endpoint,

 2. implement an authenticated backchannel `+nocsrf POST` endpoint for receiving [`UploadedFilesCallbackPayload`](#callback-payload); this will be pushed to the host service every time new file is uploaded or existing removed; UDF will take care of sending proper `Authorization` and `X-Session-ID` headers with the request,